dnbaker/scavenger/README.md

 `scavenger.NBVAE` is the class you'll want to work with.
 Use `full_cov={True, False}` to choose between the isotropic variance and full covariance matrix options.

-The isotropic case (diagonal covariance) is simpler in latent space and may pull our more independent information.
-But the full diagonal model has higher capacity.
+The diagonal covariance is simpler in latent space and may pull our more independent information.
+But the full diagonal model has higher capacity and yields a much higher likelihood on real data.

 ```
 from scavenger import NBVAE